ZhouMengjie/2-5DMap-Dataset/README.md

 # A Large Scale Ground-to-2.5D Map Geolocalization Dataset
 This repository contains datasets and codes related to our latest work:
-- Image-based Geolocalization by Ground-to-2.5D Map Matching (to be published)
+- [Image-based Geolocalization by Ground-to-2.5D Map Matching] (https://arxiv.org/abs/2308.05993 "Image-based Geolocalization by Ground-to-2.5D Map Matching")

 The main task of our work involves querying a ground-view image in relation to a large-scale and highly detailed georeferenced map, which consists of 2.5D structural map models and 2D aerial-view map images.
 Examples of the 2D and 2.5D maps are shown below.